-IMPORTANT: We are using Canvas in this course.
-I will be posting class materials and documents on the Canvas site.
+I will be posting class materials and documents on the Canvas site for our class.
 You can access Canvas on the Bellevue College website.
 Below are some suggestions for navigating around our course site so that you can find what you need once you are on the Canvas site.